 You can now test sending an email using SMTP.
 Here are the steps:

-1. send an ehlo command to tell the server who you are, and it will tell you its capabilities
+command to tell the server who you are, and it will tell you its capabilities - use the

-2. use the mail from command to say who the email is from.
-If you are sending it from an address that exists on the server, you needn’t include the domain name (i.e. user instead of user@yourdomain.com)
+command to say who the email is from.
+If you are sending it from an address that exists on the server, you needn’t include the domain name (i.e. user instead of user@yourdomain.com) - use the

-3. use the rcpt to command to tell the server where to send the email
+command to tell the server where to send the email - Use the

-4. Use the data command to tell the server that you’re about to start giving it the message you want to send
+command to tell the server that you’re about to start giving it the message you want to send - Type

 Here’s an example: